ucdavis/ECS272-Winter2021/Homework2/jaeyun/README.md

 npm install
 ```

-To run the webserver, run the following commands:
+To start the webserver, run the following commands:

 ```
 cd ECS272-Winter2021/Homework2/jaeyun